Waliid18/Walid-Lahlali-Data-Science-Portfolio/README.md

       + [First Steps in Python](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/1%20-%20First%20steps.ipynb): An introduction to working with variables, data types, and basic operations.

-o	[Types of Objects](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/2%20-%20Types_of_objects.ipynb): Exploring different Python objects like lists, dictionaries, and strings, and learning about their mutability.
+      + [Types of Objects](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/2%20-%20Types_of_objects.ipynb): Exploring different Python objects like lists, dictionaries, and strings, and learning about their mutability.

-o	[The Main Arithmetic Operations](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/3%20-%20The_main_arithmetic_operations.ipynb): Performing basic arithmetic operations and understanding how they work with different data types.
+      + [The Main Arithmetic Operations](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/3%20-%20The_main_arithmetic_operations.ipynb): Performing basic arithmetic operations and understanding how they work with different data types.

-o	[Mathematical Operations with or without Parentheses](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/4%20-%20Mathematical_operations_with_or_without_parentheses.ipynb): Understanding how parentheses affect the order of operations in mathematical expressions.
+      + [Mathematical Operations with or without Parentheses](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/4%20-%20Mathematical_operations_with_or_without_parentheses.ipynb): Understanding how parentheses affect the order of operations in mathematical expressions.

-o	[Strings in Python](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/5%20-%20Strings.ipynb): Learning how to manipulate strings, including indexing and slicing.
+      + [Strings in Python](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/5%20-%20Strings.ipynb): Learning how to manipulate strings, including indexing and slicing.

-o	[String Operations](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/6%20-%20String%20operations.ipynb): More advanced string manipulation techniques, such as concatenation, splitting, and finding substrings.
+      + [String Operations](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations/6%20-%20String%20operations.ipynb): More advanced string manipulation techniques, such as concatenation, splitting, and finding substrings.

 •	Python-Lists: This section dives into Python lists, one of the fundamental data structures used to store collections of items.
 The notebooks cover basic list operations, manipulation techniques, and real-world projects to apply the concepts: o	Introduction to Python Lists: Explores list creation, indexing, modifying elements, and common list operations.